 The MIT Knowledge Futures Group (KFG), a joint venture of the MIT Media Lab and the MIT Press, develops and deploys technologies that form part of an emerging open knowledge ecosystem.
 The partnership, the first of its kind between a leading publisher and a world-class research lab, promotes and builds technologies that will transfigure our relationship with information.

-We are a community of technologists, information creators, and scholarly publishers that is committed to addressing a core set of pressing and complex issues within research-intensive institutions.
+We are a community that is committed to addressing a core set of pressing and complex issues within research-intensive institutions.
 Our goal is to develop open tools, infrastructure, and transparent business models that will bend the arc of knowledge creation and consumption toward equity and independence.

 The KFG serves as a test kitchen and staging platform for the development of open source technologies, standards, and aligned open access publications.
 Our goal is to develop and deploy projects that enrich our open knowledge infrastructure and encourage greater institutional ownership of that infrastructure.